microsoft/rnx-kit/packages/dep-check/DESIGN.md

 `@react-native-community/netinfo` to ^6.0.0.
 We also note that `@react-native-community/async-storage` was renamed to `@react-native-async-storage/async-storage`.
-While users are on older profiles, they should be warned of upcoming, potentially breaking changes such as this so they can be prepared.
+While users are on older profiles, they should be warned of upcoming, potentially breaking changes so they can be prepared.

 Besides package renames, we can also recommend alternative modules that provide the same capability, or forks that include security fixes or shims for backwards